Vortex breakdown in a hydro turbine draft tube swirling jet: Conclusion and outlooks

 A desirable outcome would be a simulated vortex rope that combines the key features of both no-slip and free slip results reported here: i) a self-sustained $m=1$ mode, ii) a conical shape and iii) a frequency around $0.3\Omega$.
 A natural step forward would be to include the turbulence interaction in the modelling.
 If the computationally expensive large eddy simulation or direct numerical simulation are to be avoided, a possible alternative is be to adopt an eddy viscosity approach and test its suitability in capturing the unsteady vortex rope.
 Initial results that identify the vortex rope as a unstable mode of a turbulent flow are already available \citep{pasche2017part,head_paper_1}.
 A more in-depth understanding of the bifurcation scenario and a parametric study are still lacking.

 Exploring the space of different turbine operating points was also investigated.
 Increasing the turbine operating point from 0.92BEP to 0.98BEP (effectively decreasing the inflow swirl) removes one of the folds of the steady state branch via a transcritical bifurcation.
-This type of bifurcation was reported in the inviscid regime for a swirling jet by \cite{wang1997effect} but, to the best of authors knowledge, was never reported at finite $Re$ in a swirling jet.
-This is probably because the flow considered here is atypical, being characterised by the divergent geometry section and a particularly rich inflow profile.
+This type of bifurcation was reported for a swirling jet by \cite{wangPof1996a} in the inviscid regime and by \cite{QiaoPof2025} at finite $Re$.
+Factors favouring this vortex breakdown scenario could be connected to the fact, that the flow considered here is atypical, being characterised by the divergent geometry section and a particularly rich inflow profile.
 Outlooks include a weakly nonlinear analysis \cite{Meliga_Gallaire_Chomaz_2012} and constructing a self-consistent model \citep{mantivc2014self,Yim19SelfConsitent} for the bifurcations identified.
 A sensitivity study on the shape of the domain and identification of the invariant solutions responsible for breathing dynamics are additional possible extensions of present work.
+A systematic exploration of the two dimensional parameter space formed by turbine operating point and the Reynolds number for both free slip and no-slip wall computations \agh{and an analysis based on Reynolds-Orr equations} (e.g. \cite{Qiao_Shi_Meng_Wang_Liu_2025}) \agh{would map how the stability and bifurcation scenarios depend on the turbine operating regime. }